stephenLee/stephenlee.github.com/notes/quotes/index.markdown

 * Probability theory is nothing but common sense reduced to calculation.
 > - *Pierre-Simon Laplace*

+* Math is hard work and it occupies your work -and it doesn't hurt to learn all you can of it, no matter what rank you are; everything of any importance is founded on mathematics.
+> - *Johnnie Rico*

 # Others #

 * The only essential knowledge pertains to the inter-relatedness of